What counts as a source

 How often we re-check

 Every fact has a re-check date.
-Most are on a roughly 90-day cycle; fast-moving items — rate filings, policies-in-force counts, anything tied to an active legislative session — get checked more often.
+Most are on a roughly 90-day cycle; fast-moving items, rate filings, policies-in-force counts, anything tied to an active legislative session, get checked more often.
 An automated sweep flags facts that have come due, and a person re-verifies them against the original source before the date on the page changes.
-When a value actually changes, we keep the previous value and the date it changed, so the history is visible rather than silently overwritten.
+When a value actually changes, we keep the previous value and the date it changed, so the history is visible rather than silently overwritten (the running record is on the site changelog).

 What the confidence labels mean